-This is super important because even if you’re popular, talented, creating a killer content and your marketing skills are out of this world, you’ll not be able to land a hotel partnership if you can’t manage to find the right hotel.
+This is super important because even if you’re popular, talented, creating killer content and your marketing skills are out of this world, you’ll not be able to land a hotel partnership if you can’t manage to find the right hotel.

 They will simply say NO.

 By the right hotels, I mean the ones that fit your travel style and are actually interested to work with bloggers.
-So let’s break it down how to find each of those.
+So let’s break down how to find each of those.

 ◽ Think of hotels that fit your travel style